In this article:

 - Verify on your Build Phases tab that those frameworks are listed in the “Link Binary With Libraries” section

-- Ensure that your project is set up properly for Carthage’s
+- Ensure that your main app target is set up properly for Carthage’s

-copy-frameworksbuild phase, so that it copies the frameworks
+copy-frameworksbuild phase, so that it correctly copies the frameworks

 FlintCore, and if you’re using it,